vlbos/ibc_contracts/README.md

+The IBC project consists of two contracts [ibc.chain](https://github.com/boscore/bosibc.contracts/tree/master/ibc.chain), [ibc.token](https://github.com/boscore/bosibc.contracts/tree/master/ibc.token) and one plugin ibc_plugin.

+### ibc_contracts
+These two contracts are developed entirely on eosio.cdt, so you can compile them using eosio.cdt or bos.cdt, for bos.cdt only adds some contract interfaces, the existing interface of eosio.cdt has not been changed. eosio.cdt and bos.cdt use different versions, so you should use following command to compile:
+if your host is installed eosio.cdt, compile with the following command
+`$ build.sh eosio.cdt`
+if your host is installed bos.cdt, compile with the following command
+`$ build.sh bos.cdt`

+After compiling with eosio.cdt or bos.cdt, you can deploy them on two chains.

+### ibc_plugin
-The IBC project consists of two contracts [ibc.chain](https://github.com/boscore/bosibc.contracts/tree/master/ibc.chain), [ibc.token](https://github.com/boscore/bosibc.contracts/tree/master/ibc.token) and one plugin ibc_plugin, because ibc_plugin is required for each chain and run as a relay node, and because the underlying source code of BOS and EOS is slightly different, a separate plugin repository needs to be maintained for each chain, the plugin repository for eosio is [ibc_plugin_eos](https://github.com/boscore/ibc_plugin_eos), for bos is [ibc_plugin_bos](https://github.com/boscore/ibc_plugin_bos).
+Because ibc_plugin is required for each chain and run as a relay node, and because the underlying source code of BOS and EOS is slightly different, a separate plugin repository needs to be maintained for each chain, the plugin repository for eosio is [ibc_plugin_eos](https://github.com/boscore/ibc_plugin_eos), for bos is [ibc_plugin_bos](https://github.com/boscore/ibc_plugin_bos).